Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths: Analysis

 \section{Analysis}

-\paragraph{Case Study.} Table~\ref{tab:case_study} illustrates \hype's explanations in cases where a single document is annotated with multiple queries on different topics.
-For the query ``\textit{the core of the sun in which the sun's thermonuclear energy is produced}'', the model generates paths related to the universe and energy conversion, clearly explaining the thematic relevance between the query and the document.
-However, for another query, ``\textit{what stage of the star life cycle is the sun in}'', it generates a path related to stellar evolution, which is different from the previously generated path but relevant to the query. \textbf{This shows that \hype can provide effective explanations to users by tailoring them to each query.}

-\paragraph{Analysis of Path-Aware Ranking.} To validate the effectiveness of \textit{\pars} strategy, we analyze the performance changes in retrieval accuracy with respect to the number of hierarchical category paths considered by \hype.
-Figure~\ref{fig:path_analysis} presents the analysis results, showing that retrieval accuracy improves as the number of paths increases across all baselines.
-Notably, there is a clear performance gap between the setting without \pars strategy (i.e., $K=1$) and with \pars strategy (i.e., $K>2$).
+\paragraph{Analysis of category path effectiveness.} As shown in Figure~\ref{fig:path_analysis}, we analyze the effectiveness of incorporating category paths in \hype by varying the number of paths under the \textit{\pars} strategy and evaluating retrieval performance.
+Overall, using category paths consistently outperforms the docid-only setting regardless of $K$.
+Even the single-path setting ($K=1$) improves performance compared to using docids alone.

+\paragraph{Analysis of path-aware ranking.} Moreover, incorporating additional paths further boosts performance across all baselines, revealing a clear gap between the without-\pars ($K=1$) and with \pars ($K>2$).
 These results indicate that considering multiple paths through the \pars strategy allows the most relevant docids to be prioritized in the final ranked list, thereby enhancing retrieval accuracy.
 However, we observe that using too many paths eventually leads to a plateau in performance improvement.
 Beyond a certain threshold, additional paths tend to introduce noise or increase unnecessary complexity.

-Consequently, using three paths achieves optimal retrieval accuracy for most docid types.
+\paragraph{Case study.} Table~\ref{tab:case_study} illustrates examples of explanations generated by \hype for different queries targeting different topics within the same document.
+For the query ``\textit{the core of the sun in which the sun's thermonuclear energy is produced}'', \hype generates paths related to the universe and energy conversion, clearly explaining the thematic relevance between the query and the document.
+However, for another query, ``\textit{what stage of the star life cycle is the sun in}'', it generates a path related to stellar evolution, which is different from the previously generated path but relevant to the query.
+This shows that \hype can provide effective explanations to users by tailoring them to each query.